A Look at Value-Based Decision-Time vs. Background Planning Methods Across Different Settings: Introduction

 \section{Introduction}

-It has long been argued that, in order for reinforcement learning (RL) agents to adapt to a variety of changing tasks, they should be able to learn a model of their environment, which allows for counterfactual reasoning and fast re-planning \citep{russell2002artificial}.
-Although this is a widely-accepted view in the RL community, the question of \emph{how} to leverage a learned model to perform planning in the first place does not have a widely-accepted and clear answer.
-In model-based RL, the two prevalent planning styles are decision-time (DT) and background (B) planning \citep{sutton2018reinforcement}, where the agent mainly plans in the moment and in parallel to its interaction with the environment, respectively.
-Even though these two planning styles have been developed with different assumptions and application domains in mind, i.e., DT planning algorithms \citep{tesauro1994td, tesauro1996line, silver2017mastering, silver2018general} under the assumption that the exact model of the environment is known and for domains that allow for certain computational budgets, such as board games, and B planning algorithms \citep{sutton1990integrated, sutton1991dyna, kaiser2020model, hafner2021mastering} under the assumption that the exact model is unknown and for domains that usually require fast responses, such as basic gridworlds and video games, recently, with the introduction of the ability to learn a model through pure interaction \citep{schrittwieser2020mastering}, DT planning algorithms have been applied to the same domains as their B planning counterparts (see e.g., \citep{schrittwieser2020mastering, hamrick2021role}).
-However, it still remains unclear under \emph{what} conditions and in \emph{which} settings one of these planning styles will perform better than the other in these fast-response-requiring domains.
+It has long been argued that, models will play a key role in building truly intelligent agents that can perform counterfactual reasoning and fast re-planning \citep{sutton2018reinforcement, sutton2022alberta, schaul2018barbados}.
+Although this is a generally-agreed view in the reinforcement learning (RL) community, the question of how to leverage a model to perform planning does not have a widely-accepted answer.
+In model-based RL, two of the prevalent ways to perform planning are through \dt and \bg planning methods, where the agent mainly plans in the moment and in parallel to its interaction with the environment, respectively \citep{sutton2018reinforcement}.
+Even though these two planning methods have been developed with different scenarios and application domains in mind: (i) \dt planning algorithms \citep{tesauro1996line, silver2017mastering, silver2018general} for scenarios in which the exact model of the environment is known and for domains that allow for an adequate computational budget at decision time such as board games like chess and Go, and (ii) \bg planning algorithms \citep{sutton1990integrated, sutton1991dyna, kaiser2020model, hafner2021mastering, hafner2023mastering} for scenarios in which the exact model is to be learned through pure interaction with the environment and for domains that are agnostic to the response time of the agent such as gridworlds and video games, recently, with the introduction of the ability to learn a model through pure interaction, \dt planning algorithms have been applied to the same scenarios and domains as their \bg planning counterparts: see e.g. \citet{schrittwieser2020mastering} and \citet{hamrick2021role} which both evaluate a \dt planning algorithm, called MuZero, on the Atari suite \citep{bellemare2013arcade}.
+However, it still remains unclear in which settings will one of these planning methods perform better than the other.

+In this study, we attempt to provide an answer to a specific version this question.
+Specifically, we are interested in the following question:

+\begin{gbox} \textit{Using the discounted return as the performance measure and considering value-based versions of these methods, in which settings will one planning method perform better than the other?} \end{gbox}